 What have been your biggest challenges and how did you overcome them?

 Losing my dad was the biggest challenge my family and I have ever had to face.
 It was so sudden that it took an incredibly long time to process and find a way to truly grieve.
 I’m so grateful that music allows me that opportunity.

 Performing “Jealous of the Angels,” did not come easy at first.
 I hadn’t talked about losing my dad much before the song was written, but performing it live almost forced me into sharing my vulnerable story over a microphone.
 However, realizing that the worst day of my life had somehow channeled into a song that could bring hope and comfort to grieving hearts around the world, made every painful moment of performing that song worth it.

 How do you stay focused?

-How do you differentiate your business from the competition?
+How do you differentiate yourself from the competition?

-What has been your most effective marketing strategy to grow your business?
+What has been your most effective marketing strategy to grow your fanbase?

 What's your best piece of advice for aspiring and new musicians, or working women in general?